MUICT-SERU/GitCoin-Study/README.md

   - `gitcoin_spearman_correlation.ipynb`: the script for finding Spearman's correlations between each feature.
   - `gitcoin_random_forests_setting1.ipynb`: the script for finding the feature importance of all features.
   - `gitcoin_random_forests_setting2.ipynb`: the script for finding the feature importance of manipulable features.
-  - `gitcoin_point_biserial.ipynb`: this script is the calculation of point biserial.
+  - `gitcoin_point_biserial.ipynb`: this script is the calculation of Point-biserial correlation.

 ## Authors
 - Morakot Choetkiertikul